secretstartups/handbook/support/workflows/live-upgrade-assistance.html.md

 #### Initiating The Process

 1. The end user initiating the request will open a new Support Request using the Support for Self managed Instance form with the problem type set to "Live Upgrade Assistance Request" or for eligible users, the [US Federal Live Upgrade Assistance Request](https://federal-support.gitlab.com/hc/en-us/requests/new?ticket_form_id=360001434131) form in the respective Support Portal.
 This will generate a high priority ticket in the instance.
+1. The triaging engineer should assign the ticket to themselves and review the initial provided information.
+EMEA engineers should consult the [EMEA Live Upgrade Assistance Request Tracker](https://gitlab.com/gitlab-com/support/support-team-meta/-/issues/3562) and APAC engineers should consult the
+[APAC Live Upgrade Assistance Request Tracker](https://gitlab.com/gitlab-com/support/support-team-meta/-/issues/3399) to determine who they should ask to perform the upgrade.
+Once agreement has been reached with the engineer scheduled to perform the upgrade then the ticket should be reassigned to that engineer.
-1. The triaging engineer will assign the ticket to themselves and will review the given information.
-If the organization has a TAM, the TAM should be added as a CC or follower to the ticket.
+1. The ticket assignee should review if the organization has a TAM, if so then the TAM should be added as a CC or follower to the ticket.
 1. The user provided information must include all of the [required information](https://about.gitlab.com/support/scheduling-live-upgrade-assistance.html#what-information-do-i-need-to-schedule-live-upgrade-assistance).
 1. If there is missing, incomplete, or erroneous information the Engineer should highlight the deficiencies and provide any insight that may be helpful to correcting them to the user.
     - The engineer may opt to use the `Live Upgrade Request Missing Info` macro in Zendesk to help the user understand that we cannot proceed with scheduling